stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: 'mailto:program.manager@stlartworks.org'
 ---

-St. Louis ArtWorks is not accepting applications for Spring 2017.
-Applications for SUMMER 2017 will open in February.
+Applications for SUMMER 2017 apprenticeships will open on February 15, 2017!

 Young creatives (14 - 18 years old) in the St. Louis metro area can earn a stipend through paid apprenticeships in the arts in the Fall, Spring, and Summer.